substack/node-seq/README.markdown

 If `this()` is supplied non-falsy error, the error propagates downward but any other arguments are ignored. `seqEach` does not modify the stack itself.

+Optionally, if limit is supplied to `forEach`, at most `limit` callbacks will be active at a time.
+Note that if you do limit the concurrent callbacks, you will need to call `this` to advance to the next unseen element (this is not otherwise necessary with `forEach`, unlike all other steps).
+Be wary, as using `limit` implies it is possible for the `Seq()` to advance (or even complete all other steps!) without the `forEach` reaching all elements due to a callback failing to yield.

 .parEach(cb)